Puja (Hinduism): Etymology

-Puja (पूजा) in Sanskrit means to "honour, respect; homage, worship, adoration; hospitable reception or showing honour or homage in a house of worship, the temple.
+Puja (पूजा) in Sanskrit means "honour, respect; homage, worship, adoration; hospitable reception."
+Axel Michaels writes that the etymology of the word is "uncertain".
 J. A. B. van Buitenen hypothesized that puja evolved from Vedic yajna rituals, but his theory did not gain broad recognition as it only focused on external aspects.
-The Rigveda in hymn 8.17 uses the word "Sachipujanayam" (शाचिपूजनायं) as an epithet for Indra, which alludes to puja in Vedic times.
+The Rigveda in hymn 8.17 uses the word Sachipujanayam (Sanskrit: शाचिपूजनायं) as an epithet for Indra, which alludes to puja in Vedic times.
 The word puja also appears in the Shatapatha Brahmana, Chandogya Upanishad, and Dharmasutras.
 The Grhyasutras use puj in the context of rites, as does Sanskrit scholar Pāṇini.
 However, none of these texts imply puja as a form of devotional prayer worship.

 According to Natalia Lidova, puja is unlikely to be of Indo-Aryan and Vedic origin because it lacks a Sanskrit root and it also lacks cognate parallels in other Indo-European languages.
 Its roots are probably Dravidian in origin, but the evidence for this alternative hypothesis is also largely missing possibly because devotional worship is not as ancient as Hinduism.
 Collins states that the roots may be "pu" (flower) and "ge" (make), or a form of "making flower sacrifice".
 However, this proposal is problematic because "pu" comes from an Indo-European root, while "ge" from Dravidian.
 Like Lidova, Charpentier also suggests the origin of the word puja may lie in the Dravidian languages.
 Two possible Malayalam roots may be pūSa 'to smear with something' or ISO "to do with flowers" (from ISO 'flower' and ISO 'to do').
 Tamil roots have also been suggested: pūsai 'to smear with something' or ISO "to do with flowers" (from ISO 'flower' and ISO 'to do') or similar Telugu roots ISO (from ISO 'flower' and ISO 'to do').

 According to the Shiva Purana, puja is derived from cognate of two Sanskrit words puh and jayate, puh meaning 'achievement of fruits of enjoyment' while jayate refers to 'something to be born'.
 Hence puja refers to the rite by which one attains fruits of enjoyment of things like good ideas and knowledge.

-Regional names

-Puja is called பூசை ISO in Tamil, bucha (บูชา) in Thai, and sometimes also পুজো ISO in Bengali.